astrostl/vagrant-centos/README.md

 4. CTRL-C the web server *AFTER* the VM has finished installing and automatically shut down, then wait for it to package

 (1) the CentOS and guest additions ISO locations are specified in variables, and default to a Mac OS X layout<br>
-(2) the Kickstart URL with dynamic host IP lookup is printed to the console (3) the Kickstart script defaults to the 'America/Chicago' time zone, which you can edit or override with a provisioner
+(2) the Kickstart URL with dynamic host IP lookup is printed to the console<br>
+(3) the Kickstart script defaults to the 'America/Chicago' time zone, which you can edit or override with a provisioner

 That's it!
 Tweak away.
 As-is, it only adds packages which are explicitly necessary for Vagrant, VirtualBox, and Puppet/Chef.